 The ditch bank:

-You could then easily cross to a second ditch bank located on the other side of the ditch.
+And then you could then easily cross to a second ditch bank located on the other side of the ditch.

-The ditch bank.
+The other ditch bank.

 This path was often used as a short-cut by locals to cut to and from the service road through to the neighborhood on the other side.

 Harris had been working the night of the crime, and stated that in the year prior to the murders, Blue Beacon had been robbed twice, and the robbers had arrived and escaped by going through Robin Hood.
-For this reason, they began locking their back door, and keeping an eye on traffic.
-Employees also sometimes walked through the woods to get to and from work.
-Nobody from Blue Beacon saw any cars parked there the night of May 5th, and they would have noticed it, because of their vigilance over the previous robberies.
+For this reason they began locking their back door and keeping an eye on traffic, such as strange cars parked in the area.
+Employees also sometimes walked through Robin Hood to get to and from work and the neighborhood on the other side of the bridge.

 The victims would have had trouble walking their bikes over this pipe without dropping them, or falling in themselves, making it unlikely that they took the bikes into Robin Hood with them.

-Here’s a photo of a friend of the victims, Aaron Hutchinson, who was the same age as them, crossing this bridge.
+Here’s a photo of a friend of the victims’, Aaron Hutchinson, who was the same age as them, crossing this bridge.
 Notice how he’s walking across.
 Then imagine what it would have been like for the victims to try and cross that with their bikes.